-Most mitigation actions underwritten by the Iowa STRLF are not expected to be directly revenue-producing even though they are expected to result in cost-savings in the future.
-As applicants consider revenue streams that might be used for Ioan repayment, the following may be possibilities, depending on state and Iocal Iaw.
+Most mitigation actions underwritten by the lowa STRLF are not expected to be directly revenue-producing even though they are expected to result in cost-savings in the future.
+As applicants consider revenue streams that might be used for loan repayment, the following may be possibilities, depending on state and local law.